hammerheim-game/hammerheim-rules/5-warbands.md

 on all of the minor roles: stagehands, puppeteers, etc.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Brethren may be equipped with weapons and armour chosen from the Carnival of Chaos Equipment list.
+Weapons/Armor: Brethren may be equipped with weapons and armor chosen from the Carnival of Chaos Equipment list.

 0–1 Plague Cart